NoR47000/VRVolleyball/README.md

 Add mesh collider to leftHand and rightHand Objects to player gameObject in the scene (player > steamVRObjects).
 Unselect the Sphere Collider in both hands.
-Add the bounciness material to the mesh collider created in VRSmash.

 Then start project